 In year 1997 I got a major stroke when I discovered the easy way to make WEB from some Mel Rothman's work, CGIDEV.

-I'm glad I did that, because from this I got more recognition than I ever had before.
+Since then I've got more recognition than I ever had before.